Gare Saint-Lazare, the Seine, and Place Saint-Michel

 Yes, traveling to work wearing a suit, carrying a briefcase, and riding a scooter is a very Parisian thing.

 Before long I need more café.
-One doesn't shout "Garçon!", unless you're trying to pass for a French-speaking Nazi straight out of "Casablanca".
+One doesn't shout "Garçon!", unless you're trying to pass for a French-speaking Nazi straight out of "Casablanca" or "Raiders of the Lost Ark".
 "Monsieur" or "Mademoiselle", or simply "S'il vous plaît..."

 There goes another suit-wearing scooter rider, zipping along on an electrically powered one and carrying his papers in a small daypack.